mbhall88/pafpy/CONTRIBUTING.md

 ## Linting

-Linting is done by `flake8`.
-Please ensure there are no warnings prior to pushing any work.
+`flake8` handles linting.
+Please ensure there are no warnings before pushing any work.

 ```sh